Seal stones were used to mark documents and goods, serving as symbols of authority and authenticity in many ancient societies.

 The Clark Sickle-Leaf Carpet

-Woven in Safavid Persia in the 17th century, the Clark Sickle-Leaf Carpet is widely regarded as the finest surviving example of the “vase carpet” tradition — a weaving style so technically demanding that modern textile historians still debate how it was produced.
-No working example of the loom type required to create it has ever been identified.
+Woven somewhere in Safavid Persia during the seventeenth century, the Clark Sickle-Leaf Carpet is widely regarded as the finest surviving example of the “vase carpet” tradition — a weaving technique so technically demanding that textile historians still cannot fully reconstruct how it was done.
+No complete working example of the loom type required has ever been identified.

+The deep crimson field, the swirling arabesque tendrils, the curving sickle-shaped leaves branching from teal and ivory palmette medallions — each square inch represents thousands of individually hand-tied knots.
+The palette, sourced from Silk Road dyes, has held its intensity for four centuries.
 When it sold at Sotheby’s New York in June 2013 for $33.8 million, it shattered all previous records for any textile sold at auction by a considerable margin.
-The anonymous buyer has kept it from public view ever since.
+The anonymous buyer has kept it from public view since.

 OriginSafavid Persia (modern Iran)